-Who Should Own New Techs - EDBs? (s.
+Who Should Own New Techs - Distributors? (s.
 7.6.2)

-- Pros include: - Reliability and infrastructure cost savings and quality gains; - Relatedly, improved coordination between DERs and networks e.g. exploiting complementarities; and - Earlier uptake due to ability to cross-subsidise e.g. overcoming path-dependent inertia. - Cons include: - Possible foreclosure/pre-emption of superior alternatives; - Relatedly, possibly locking in technologies that only complement rather than substitute for lines; and - Prolonging or amplifying any existing market power. - Part 3 regulation needs to be stricter for "bad" EDB ownership of DERs, but more lenient for "good" ownership?
+- Pros of ownership by electricity distribution businesses (EDBs) include: - Reliability and infrastructure cost savings and quality gains; - Relatedly, improved coordination between DERs and networks e.g. exploiting complementarities; and - Earlier uptake due to ability to cross-subsidise e.g. overcoming path-dependent inertia. - Cons include: - Possible foreclosure/preemption of superior alternatives; - Relatedly, possibly locking in technologies that only complement rather than substitute for lines; and - Prolonging or amplifying any existing market power. - Part 3 regulation needs to be stricter for "bad" EDB ownership of DERs, but more lenient for "good" ownership?